resi2311/Nural-Networks/README.md

 # Nural-Networks

-Here we will save our experiments with different nural networks <!--more-->
+Here we will save our experiments with different nural networks<!--more-->

+Hi!